peige07/BikeStoresProject-repo/README.md

 #### Using CONCAT to combine first_name and last_name of sales reps

-Finally I will use the CONCAT function to combine the first_name and last_name of the sales rep who made the sale.
+Finally, I will use the CONCAT function to combine the first_name and last_name of the sales rep who made the sale.

 The name data is contained in the sales.staff table.
 We can JOIN the sales.staff table using the staff_id field.